 In addition to hospital and health system leaders, the executive forum featured speakers from other areas of health care and community organizations.
 Amir Dan Rubin, president and CEO of One Medical – a primary care organization transforming health care with its innovative member-based, technology-powered model – shared insights on ways to partner with disrupters.
 A panel with leaders from the Mississippi Urban League, Alliance for a Healthier South Carolina and Hispanic Services Council also explored how hospitals can reach beyond their four walls to partner with community stakeholders to improve outcomes and promote health equity in the communities they serve.

-The executive forum was part of AHA's The Value Initiative, which provides hospital and health system leaders with education, resources and tools to advance affordable health care and value in their communities.
-AHA Executive Vice President and Chief Operating Officer Maryjane Wurth and Priya Bathija, vice president of The Value Initiative, also presented at the forum.
+AHA Executive Vice President and Chief Operating Officer Maryjane Wurth and Priya Bathija, a vice president at the AHA, also presented at the forum.

 Perspective